How Much Will It Cost?

 New Custom House or Whole House Renovation – about $325 per square foot, counting all square feet including the basement and garage.
 To that, for a new house on an undeveloped site outside of the city, you would add a minimum of $50,000 to $80,000 for site work (septic system or sewer connection, gas and/or electric connection, a well or water hook-up, driveway, walkways) and a minimum of $20,000 for landscaping.
 An in-city project will still have some sitework costs, including hook-up to utilities and sewer.
 Figure at least $50,000.
 A “real” landscape which we always love to do, including new plantings and trees, paths, fencing or garden walls and a rain garden, is going to be $50,000 and up.

-Rowhouses, Townhouses or a Small Mixed Use or Apartment Building – about $210 per square foot plus sitework for the residential portion, $190 per square foot for any commercial space.
+Rowhouses, Townhouses or a Small Mixed Use or Apartment Building – OK, I’ll toss this in to give you an idea–but really, talk to me–costs on multifamily vary a lot.
+Generally though, you can expect about $240 per square foot plus sitework for the residential portion, $210 per square foot for any commercial space.
 This would cover a small spec development, a Baugruppen or co-housing.

 Backyard Cottage – about $350 per square foot for an 800 square foot two-bedroom cottage, plus sitework.